Azure/azure-functions-sql-extension/docs/SetupGuide_Dotnet.md

         [HttpTrigger(AuthorizationLevel.Anonymous, "get", "post", Route = "employees")] HttpRequest req, ILogger log,
         [Sql("select * from Employees",
-        CommandType = System.Data.CommandType.Text,
+        "SqlConnectionString"
-        ConnectionStringSetting = "SqlConnectionString")]
+        CommandType = System.Data.CommandType.Text)]
         IEnumerable<Employee> employee)
     {
         return new OkObjectResult(employee);
     }
     ```

     *In the above, "select * from Employees" is the SQL script run by the input binding.
 The CommandType on the line below specifies whether the first line is a query or a stored procedure.
-On the next line, the ConnectionStringSetting specifies that the app setting that contains the SQL connection string used to connect to the database is "SqlConnectionString."
+The next parameter specifies that the app setting that contains the SQL connection string used to connect to the database is "SqlConnectionString."
 For more information on this, see the [SqlAttribute for Input Bindings](#sqlattribute-for-input-bindings) section*

 - Add 'using System.Collections.Generic;' to the namespaces list at the top of the page.
 - Currently, there is an error for the IEnumerable.
 We'll fix this by creating an Employee class.